 Spencer is the founder and lead guide of the Climate Wisdom Fellowship.
 He is an experienced leadership coach and runs in-person trainings and programs through his company Enliven Academy.

-Spencer has trained for 15 years in Hatha yoga, Buddhist meditation, the improv musical form the Art of Circlesinging, and adult developmental theory.
 Outside of work, Spencer can be found making music with friends, building something with his hands, or hiking the California wildlands with his family.
+Learn more at www.spencerhoneyman.com.

 “The program was terrific in every sense.
 It introduced new practices and helped make my existing practices more clearly visible while providing a yardstick that let me better gauge my responses, thoughts, and feelings on a range of leadership topics."